Doula Certification Renewals Requirements & application to keep your certification current

 Frequently Asked Questions

 1. I am past my renewal date.
-Now what?
+Can I still be certified?

 No, we have discontinued the lifetime certification.
 Lifetime certification is limited to folks who became certified before November 2025 and/or who enrolled in a Lifetime Doulas' training program prior to November 2025 and prefer the lifetime pathway.